numanjvd82/ecommerce-api-ts/README.md

 ### Users

-- `POST /api/users/register` - Register a new user
+- `POST /api/register` - Register a new user
-- `POST /api/users/login` - Login as an existing user and receive a JWT access token and refresh token
+- `POST /api/login` - Login as an existing user and receive a JWT access token and refresh token
-- `POST /api/users/refresh-token` - Refresh the access token using the refresh token
+- `POST /api/refresh` - Refresh the access token using the refresh token

 ### Products

-- `POST /api/products` - Create a new product with an image upload to Cloudinary
+- `(PROTECTED) POST /api/products` - Create a new product with an image upload to Cloudinary

 ## Conclusion